vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 with the help of a friendly note from him.⌋ †⌊The verse *prā́ṇa prāṇám* (xix.
 44. 4) is cited at 47.
-16, which is a part of Bloomfield's "Vidhāna-sūtra," and seems to have been overlooked by him at p. xxxi.⌋ ‡⌊Keçava (on 6.
+16, which is a part of Bloomfield's "Vidhāna-sūtra," and seems to have been overlooked by him at p. xxxi.⌋ ‡⌊Keśava (on 6.
 37) and Darila (on 45.
 17) understand the whole AV. hymn of five verses as intended by *kā́mas tád*.⌋

-⌊**Citations by pratīka**.—The three phrases, (1) *devásya tvā savitúḥ prasavé* and (2) *açvínor bāhúbhyām* and (3) *pūṣṇó hástābhyām*, are unvaried as between the AV. text and the citations by Kāuç. (in full at
+⌊**Citations by pratīka**.—The three phrases, (1) *devásya tvā savitúḥ prasavé* and (2) *aśvínor bāhúbhyām* and (3) *pūṣṇó hástābhyām*, are unvaried as between the AV. text and the citations by Kāuś. (in full at
 2. 1 and 2.
 21 and 137.
 18: the citation at 91.
 3 is ​by *pratīka* with
 *áyuto ‘hám*) and by Vāit. (in full at 3.
-9): what follows *hástābhyām* is, at Kāuç.
+9): what follows *hástābhyām* is, at Kāuś.
 2. 1, *agnáye júṣṭaṁ nír vapāmi* (as at TS. i.
 1. 4²); at
-2. 21 and in Vāit., it is *prasūtaḥ praçiṣā paristṛṇāmi* (Vāit.
+2. 21 and in Vāit., it is *prasūtaḥ praśiṣā paristṛṇāmi* (Vāit.
 *pratigṛhnāmi*); and at 137.
 18 it is *ā́ dade* (as at TS. i.
 3. 1¹ and very often); while AV. xix. differs from all these in adding *prásūta ā́ rabhe*.
 The phrases are of such extremely frequent occurrence (see introd. to h.
-51) that they may be called a commonplace of the *sūtra*-literature; and, as W. intimates, the *pratīka*-citation by Kāuç. is not to be regarded as having any special reference to our book xix.,—much less the citations in full by Kāuç. and Vāit.
+51) that they may be called a commonplace of the *sūtra*-literature; and, as W. intimates, the *pratīka*-citation by Kāuś. is not to be regarded as having any special reference to our book xix.,—much less the citations in full by Kāuś. and Vāit.
 The case is a typical and striking one.
 Of the same type are the hymns *tvám agne vratapā́ asi* and *ágne samídham ā́hārṣam*, both of which, besides, are given by the scholia in *sakalapāṭha*.
-For the rest, so far as any necessary connection with book xix. is concerned, *vā́n̄ ma āsán* and *kā́mas tád* and *ávyacasaç ca* may fairly be regarded as *kalpajā mantrās*.
+For the rest, so far as any necessary connection with book xix. is concerned, *vā́n̄ ma āsán* and *kā́mas tád* and *ávyacasaś ca* may fairly be regarded as *kalpajā mantrās*.
 Only for *áyuto ‘hám* am I unable to point out occurrences elsewhere than in book xix.; but it may be noted that the comm., at p.
 499⁴, takes *áyuto ‘hám* and the immediately following *devásya tvā* as one *sūkta* of sacrificial formulas, *yajurmantrātmakaṁ sūktam*.⌋

-⌊**Citations by technical designation.**—Thrice in the text of Kāuç. (at
+⌊**Citations by technical designation.**—Thrice in the text of Kāuś. (at
 3. 4; 58.
 7; 90.
 22), as also once in Vāit. (at 1.
 19), we meet the
 prescription *jīvābhir ācamya*.
 The "*jīvā́s*-verses," says Dārila (on 3.
 4), mean "four verses beginning with *jīvā́ stha*."
-They are associated, both at Kāuç.
+They are associated, both at Kāuś.
 3. 4 and at Vāit.
 1. 18, 19 as well, with other *sūtra*-material, and in particular also with the five *prapads* (which are called in Vāit. *prapadanas* and which Dārila characterizes as *kalpaja*): considering this fact, the citation may well be viewed as